codename-rainier/website/_publications/Complete_CV.md

 ---

-My Corporate & Entrepreneurial backgound.
+My Corporate & Entrepreneurial background.
 Everything on my site & more!